OxCGRT/covid-policy-tracker/README.md

 The most up-to-date description of database components is here in the [documentation folder](documentation/) of this GitHub repo, which contains a detailed [codebook](documentation/codebook.md) and [index methodology](documentation/index_methodology.md).

 We have also published a national [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19) with our national methodology, data collection protocols, and description of the individual indicators.
-There is an analogous US state [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-USstate-responses-covid-19) that describes the subnational US methodology, data collection protocols, and indicator descriptions.

 ### Legacy database structure (from before 25 April 2020)